2nd Lt Ronald Lee Helder, 389BG

 Military | First Lieutenant | B-24 Command Pilot | 98th Bomb Group

 1st Lt.
-Robert James Nespor, Jr. was a B-24D command bomber pilot in the 9th Air Force, the 98th Bombardment Group, "The Pyramiders", and the 330th Bombing Squadron.
-For the huge mission to bomb the oil refineries at Ploesti, Romania, on Operation...
+Robert James Nespor, Jr. was a B-24D bomber command pilot in the 9th Air Force, the 98th Bombardment Group, "The Pyramiders", and the 330th Bombing Squadron, based at Benghazi, Libya, in North Africa.
+He was assigned to fly on the huge mission,...

 Military | Major General | Chief of the British-American Air Component, Supreme Headquarters, Allied Expeditionary Forces Mission to Franc | 389th Bomb Group